UrenaDev/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model and is a way to represent the HTML elements of a webpage as objects.
+With it we can use Javascript to manipulate the webpage by adding or styling html elements and even event listeners.

 2. What is an event?

+These are the interactions a user has with a website, there are plenty such as clicking, mouse over, double click, scroll, etc.

 3. What is an event listener?

+Event Listeners listen for an specific event and then run a callback.
+We specify the event that should be listened for and the callback that should fire when the event triggers.

 4. Why would we convert a NodeList into an Array?

+NodeLists are similar to arrays and we can utilize forEach with them, converting them into an actual array allows us to utilize other methods like .reduce and .map

 5. What is a component?

+A component is a reusable piece of code that can help us build elements easier when they share the same functionality and styling.

 ### Git Set up